JSTOR-Labs/plant-humanities/Peony.md

      data-url="https://www.biodiversitylibrary.org/pageimage/51906362"></var>

 ### Nature's Pharmaceuticals
-As we can see, for more than two thousand years numerous peony species were used as a powerful herbal therapeutic across societies in Europe and Asia. <span id="Q861699">Herbal medicine</span> in the western tradition, however, changed dramatically over the course of the late-eighteenth and nineteenth centuries as European chemists, botanists, and physicians began favoring the creation of <span id="Q861699">standardized and systematic medical experimentation</span> to assess the efficacy of plant medicines and identify and isolate their active chemical compounds.
+As we can see, for more than two thousand years numerous peony species were used as a powerful herbal therapeutic across societies in Europe and Asia. <span id="Q861699">Herbal medicine</span> in the western tradition, however, changed dramatically over the course of the late-eighteenth and nineteenth centuries as European chemists, botanists, and physicians began favoring the creation of <span id="Q7806442">standardized and systematic medical experimentation</span> to assess the efficacy of plant medicines and identify and isolate their active chemical compounds.
 This led to an emphasis on the individual organic compounds within plants and the organic chemical synthesis of these compounds to produce more effective drugs.
 It also marked the birth of modern pharmaceuticals, many of which are derived or synthetic analogues of naturally occurring chemical structures.
-The ability to isolate, purify, and synthesize chemical structures created highly efficacious and powerful drugs [QID].
+The ability to isolate, purify, and synthesize chemical structures created <span id="Q507443">highly efficacious and powerful drugs</span>.
 Thus, despite being the antecedent of modern chemical pharmaceuticals, herbal simples and compound herbal medicines were slowly replaced and increasingly viewed as outdated, crude, ineffectual, and, in some cases, even dangerous.
 <var data-primary="image"></var>
 <var data-image
      data-fit="cover"